mchlltt/inquirer-corrections/README.md

 # Inquirer Corrections
 A command-line Node.js tool for collecting JSON data corrections from a user.
-Inquirer is the application's primary dependency.
+Inquirer.js is the application's primary dependency.

-*NB*: This tool is not complete.
-It should run and complete some of its tasks, but others will break or simply not work.
+*NB*: This tool is almost but not entirely complete.
+It should not be used in earnest at this point.

 ## Prerequisites
 - [Node.js/npm](https://nodejs.org/en/download/)